gatech-epic-power/epically-powerful/docs/source/pages/setup/mechatronics.md

 :::{tip}  If you order the recommended fuse holders, we recommend trimming the included red wire because it is significantly less flexible that the generic 12-gauge red/black wire.
 :::

 First, you will need to check which XT30 connector your actuator uses.
-For older models of the TMotor AK-Series, this is a standard XT30 connector.
-However, the V3 devices along with the Robstride and Cybergear devices use an XT30 2+2 design, where the CAN bus wiring is directly integreated with the power connector
+For older models of the CubeMars AK-Series, this is a standard XT30 connector.
+However, the V3 devices along with the RobStride and CyberGear devices use an XT30 2+2 design, where the CAN bus wiring is directly integrated with the power connector.

 **You will need:**
 - 12 gauge black and red wire